-Allies In Caring is celebrating our tenth anniversary in September of 2022.
-We invite you to join the festivities as we step back and recognize the marvelous accomplishments of our unique organization.
-Our activities will highlight the community impact AIC has made since 2012 when founder Ivette Guillermo-McGahee saw the gap in health services for the underserved as an opportunity to build beloved community, and to take the preferential option to do something about it.
-Help us commemorate all of the contributions that made it possible to widen our circle of care and activate community strengths to do better for the most vulnerable.
-By expanding the circle of caring and extending generosity, we have invited in a generosity that activates the richness that every community member can bring.
+Allies In Caring celebrated it's tenth anniversary on September 15, 2022.
+Our activities highlighted the community impact AIC has made since 2012 when founder Ivette Guillermo-McGahee saw the gap in health services for the underserved as an opportunity to build beloved community, and to take the preferential option to do something about it.

 Why does AIC do what we do?
 For an answer, you might look at the headlines about health inequity.
 You might look no further than your neighbor who held their family together through the pandemic with our counseling.
 You might ask one of the disenfranchised families who received food, clothing and support from us during times of unemployment.
 One way to understand our mission is to look at a thriving, healthy, successful deaf and hard of hearing Spanish speaking child who otherwise would be left out of the running but who is now making it through school and confidently working towards their dreams.

 Allies In Caring’s decade of service helped hold Hammonton communities together through overlapping crises.
 The AIC model of person-centered wellness and health-focused counseling for Spanish speaking and DHH families has proven successful and the creation of the Con-Vivir WellnessHub in Hammonton has lit a beacon of hope for the marginalized seeking support and health services in south jersey.